AlexandreRouma/SDRPlusPlus/readme.md

 First, please make sure you're running the latest automated build.
 If your issue is linked to a bug it is likely that is has already been fixed in later releases

+## SDR++ crashes then it won't start again no matter what

+This is a bug in 1.0.0 that was fixed in 1.0.1

+In some cases, if a crash happened while the config was being saved, the config file woul be corrupted and SDR++ would refuse to start because of it.

+This has now been fixed.
+If a config file is corrupted it'll just reset it to its default state.

 ## "hash collision" error when starting

 You likely installed the `soapysdr-module-all` package on Ubuntu/Debian.
 If not it's still a SoapySDR bug caused by multiple soapy modules coming in conflict.
 Uninstall anything related to SoapySDR then install soapysdr itself and only the soapy modules you actually need.